simonelnahas/simonelnahas.com/posts/why-clojure.md

 An additional benefit of the Clojure community is the fact that Clojure developers are often quite senior.
-Clojure is seldom someones first language, since one often needs to experience the shortcomings of other languages to be motivated to overcome the initial learning curve of Clojure.
+Clojure is seldom someones first language since one often needs to experience the shortcomings of other languages to be motivated to overcome the initial learning curve of Clojure.
-This makes the average Clojurian (a person within Clojure community) quite knowledgeable.
+This makes the average Clojurian (a person within the Clojure community) quite knowledgeable.
 Having a high average level of knowledge among employees is very beneficial in running a company.

 #### The backup plan

-Of course there are no guarantees, so we still wanted to have a backup plan, in case it was impossible to hire or train developers.
+Of course, there are no guarantees in hiring, so we still wanted to have a backup plan, in case it was impossible to hire or train developers.
 Luckily since ClojureScript compiles to JavaScript it is possible to use any JavaScript library within it.
-In fact it would be possible to build parts of the application in JavaScript and other parts in ClojureScript, due to the tight integration.
+It would be possible to build parts of the application in JavaScript and other parts in ClojureScript, due to the tight integration.
 This would not be the ideal solution, but at least we could build on top of the existing software